 Nutrition for recovery is as much important as for training.
 Proper nutrition post workout boosts adaptation from the training session, repair muscle and rehydrate the body.

 Two-time Olympic medallist Sushil Kumar, being strictly vegetarian, followed a scientifically designed customized diet plan for faster recoveries between bouts.
-Virat Kohli turned vegan to improve his fitness levels.
+Virat Kohli turned vegan to improve his fitness levels during his Ipl schedule 2020.
 Novak Djokovic regularly suffered mid match collapses, until he figured out that he was gluten sensitive and wrong choice of foods were causing him physical and mental issues.
 Gluten free diets helped him feel lighter, energetic and to win at Wimbledon.

 Key thing here is to know that requirements will vary from individuals to individuals hence an athlete should consult an expert sports nutritionist & follow a best diet plan which is customized to cater to their specific needs.